ai-capital/jpx_industry_code/README.md

 JpxIndustryCode.find_by(id: 0)
 => nil

-# If you prefer raise error rather than nil, use bang method.
+# If you prefer raise error rather than return nil, use bang method.
 JpxIndustryCode.find_by!(id: 0)
 => JpxIndustryCode::Errors::NotFoundError